Skip to content

 Prepare for your interview

 The application review process may take up to 8 weeks.
-If you are selected as a finalist, you may be contacted to schedule an interview with members of the Mary Gates team as well as a committee member.
-After your interview is completed, we will contact you to let you know whether you have been awarded the Leadership Scholarship.
+If your application moves forward after the reading phase, you will be contacted to schedule an interview with members of the Mary Gates team as well as a committee member.
+Interview prep materials will be shared with students who are invited to an interview.
+After your interview is completed, we will contact you to let you know whether you have been awarded a Mary Gates Leadership Scholarship.

 In an interview, committee members will ask you to expand upon your essay.
 Some interview questions that committee members have asked in the past include: